 Experience a bit of natural immersion and enjoy the endless opportunities for outdoor recreation while camping in the Berkshires of Western Massachusetts!
-Over the last 6 decades we've dedicated our 300-acre property to producing organically grown herbs, fruit and vegetables for local markets and we're finally making available the property's scenic brooks, waterfalls, swimming
+Over the last 6 decades we've dedicated our 300-acre property to producing organically grown herbs, fruit and vegetables for local markets and we're finally making available the property's scenic brooks, waterfalls, swimmi

 Experience a bit of natural immersion and enjoy the endless opportunities for outdoor recreation while camping in the Berkshires of Western Massachusetts!
 Over the last 6 decades we've dedicated our 300-acre property to producing organically grown herbs, fruit and vegetables for local markets and we're finally making available the property's scenic brooks, waterfalls, swimming holes, forests and meadows to folks seeking to experience a truly unforgettable countryside retreat!
 Currently, visitors to the farm are enjoying broccoli, cabbage, apples, lettuce, cilantro, parsley, herbs, peaches, pears, sweet potatoes, jalapenos and tomatoes to name a few!
 We're happy to share our harvest with visitors interested in enjoying the farm's beautiful garden.

 - Children under the age of 12 camp for free.

 - If your group size is more than twelve people we also have a larger, more private space available upon request.

 Also on the property are many swimming, white water paddling, rock climbing, gardening and hiking opportunities!
 We've developed a network of hiking and biking trails complete with signage that start at the camp parking area, meander through the forest, intersect at different points on our farm and make their way to Black Brook ultimately convergent with Stage Brook.